 Many years ago, my wife had a resume typing business.
-She'd worked for a head hunter placement firm, so had plenty of experience rewriting and polishing resumes.
+She'd worked

 The resumes would come in typed or printed on yellow lined paper, sometimes neat and needing little work, sometimes very poorly done.
 I'll always remember one in particular, though.
 It was the "Objective" paragraph that my wife showed to me: